-Working families are facing many of the attacks by state lawmakers on their livelihoods, voting rights and ability to collectively bargain for a middle-class life this year as they did in 2011.
+Working families are facing many of the attacks by state lawmakers on their livelihoods, voting rights and ability to collectively bargain for a middle-class life.
 Here are a few examples.

 - The rights of public employees to collectively bargain for a better life are under attack in several states, as are their health care and pension rights.
 Politicians in many states are rewarding corporate contributors by privatizing public services.